Postgraduate Course: Advanced Hebrew Texts A (BIST11011)

 |Summary||This course aims to consolidate reading of classical Hebrew and to enrich experience of textual history and exegesis of the Hebrew Bible.

-The course has two aims: First of all, it focuses on enhancing primary-text language skills for Postgraduate students and on introducing them to historical-critical exegesis, while, secondly, it gives an introduction to key texts from different parts of the Hebrew Bible.
+The course has two aims: First of all, it focuses on enhancing primary-text language skills for Honours-level students and on introducing them to historical-critical exegesis, while, secondly, it gives an introduction into key texts from the narrative parts of the Hebrew Bible focusing on the Pentateuch.

 Student Learning Experience Information: